source4societyorg/SCEPTER-GatewayService/README.md

 Alternatively if you are running this as a standalone service, you can simply `git clone` this repository or it's fork, and setup the configuration files locally.

+If you are running the commands via powershell, be sure to install the windows-build-tools with the following command:

+    npm install --global --production windows-build-tools

 ## Configuration

-The repository comes with `./credentials.json` and `services.json` simlinked to their respective files in `../../config/` by default.
-If you are using [SCEPTER](https://www.github.com/source4societyorg/SCEPTER-core) then those files are likely already present.
-If you are using this service as a standalone service, then you can replace those simlinks with their appropriate files.
+If you are using [SCEPTER](https://www.github.com/source4societyorg/SCEPTER-core) then you should create simlinks to `./credentials.json` and `services.json` to their places in your projects `/config/` directory.
+If you are using this service as a standalone service, then you can replace those simlinks with the files themselves.

-Currently the library only supports the `aws` provider, but we hope to support others in the future.
+The `serverless.yml` is not checked in to this repository as the `config/serverless_template_aws.yml` and `config/serverless_template_azure.yml` files will replace the `serverless.yml` file when using SCEPTER commands such as `service:deploy` and `service:invoke` [Read More about these commands](https://github.com/source4societyorg/SCEPTER-command-service).
+If you are not using SCEPTER, pick a provider template and copy that to `serverless.yml`.
+Most likely you will want to fork the repository and ensure that the file is committed.

 To setup the `credentials.json` you can use the following boilerplate (just prefill your credentials):